Twenty seven killed as Yemen army repels militant ambush

 Backed by the United States, the Yemeni army has launched a major aerial and ground offensive in the south of the country, where militants have gone on the rampage in recent months, looting ammunition depots and killing scores of soldiers.

-The defence ministry said in a text message that an air strike on Wednesday targeted a gathering of militants in the coastal town of Shaqra, which AQAP-linked fighters also control.
+The defense ministry said in a text message that an air strike on Wednesday targeted a gathering of militants in the coastal town of Shaqra, which AQAP-linked fighters also control.

 Further north, the army clashed with militants in the town of Radda, about 170 km (105 miles) south east of the capital Sanaa.
 AQAP-linked fighters briefly seized Radda earlier this year but left after striking a deal with the authorities.